hobbies for women in their 30s

 If you live in a warm place, why not take advantage of the outdoors and sit with your thoughts?
 Whether you are writing stories or jotting down ideas for your future, writing can help open doors for self-expression and growth.

-33. ARCHERY
+33. Archery

 If you are looking for hobbies for women in their 30s ideas, consider taking up archery.

-34. BIRDWATCHING
+34. Birdwatching

 Before you scratch this off your list, try it out.
 Birdwatching is similar to people-watching, but you watch birds instead of people.

-Birdwatching is a hobby you can participate in any time and anywhere, making it the most convenient activity.
-It is also a good mindfulness skill teaching you willingness and slowing down.
+Birdwatching is a hobby that can be enjoyed anytime and anywhere, making it the most convenient activity.
+It is also a good mindfulness skill, teaching you to be more willing and to slow down.
+As you continue engaging in this hobby, you will appreciate different species of birds and their way of life.

-35. PHOTOGRAPHY
+35. Photography

 Photography is incredibly fun and a great way to document our lives.
 You can challenge yourself in endless ways and always have something new to learn.